- 1 1040-NR for Nonresident Aliens (NRA)

 1040-NR for Nonresident Aliens (NRA)

-1040NR: Most U.S. Persons who file a US tax return each year will file an IRS form 1040.
-Alternatively, the form 1040-NR is filed by nonresident aliens to report US sourced income — FDAP and ECI.
-The distinction between the 1040 vs. 1040-NR is that a US person such as a US citizen, Legal Permanent Resident, or Foreign National subject to US tax because they meet Substantial Presence files a form 1040 and reports their worldwide income.
-Conversely, a nonresident alien who does not fall into one of these categories generally files a form 1040-NR in order to report their US sourced income only.*
+1040NR: Most US persons who file a US tax return each year will file an IRS Form 1040.
+Alternatively, the Form 1040-NR is filed by nonresident aliens to report US-sourced income — FDAP and ECI.
+The distinction between the 1040 vs. 1040-NR is that a US person such as a US citizen, Lawful Permanent Resident, or Foreign National subject to US tax because they meet Substantial Presence files a Form 1040 and reports their worldwide income.
+Conversely, a nonresident alien who does not fall into one of these categories generally files a Form 1040-NR in order to report their US-sourced income only.*

-US citizens and Legal Permanent Residents are always considered US persons unless the legal permanent resident claims a treaty-tie breaker rule position.
+US citizens and lawful permanent residents are always considered US persons unless the lawful permanent resident claims a treaty-tie breaker rule position.
 In order to avoid US tax on worldwide income, it is crucial for foreign national nonresident aliens to not meet the Substantial Presence Test (SPT).
 Also, it is important to note that SPT test is not only based on the current-year residence in the United States.
-Rather, the test is comprised of a three-year staggered rule (1:1, 3:1 and 6:1 ratio) to determine whether a person qualifies as a US resident under SPT.
+Rather, the test is comprised of a three-year staggered rule (1:1, 3:1, and 6:1 ratio) to determine whether a person qualifies as a US resident under SPT.

 FDAP vs ECI & 1040-NR Filing

 It is important to determine which type and category of US income the nonresident alien is reporting.
 FDAP refers to Fixed, Determinable, Annual and Periodic income — which is primarily passive income.
 Generally, there is a mandatory 30% withholding on the income in order to ensure the nonresident alien pays tax to the United States.